lorencerri/Guardian/README.md

 **Remember, you can view action limits by typing `g!limits`**

 **Pinging Auto-Mute**
 > By default, if a user makes 5 pings in a minute it will automatically mute them.
-Although, this **requires a role titled `Muted`**, and optionally, you can log all of the mutes if you **create a channel titled `Mutes`**.
+Although, this **requires a role titled `Muted`**, and optionally, you can log all of the mutes if you **create a channel titled `mutes`**.

 ## Screenshots